Thiaminase: Function

+When ingested

-It was first described in 1941 as the cause of highly mortal ataxic neuropathy in fur-producing foxes eating raw entrails of river fish like carp.
+It was described in 1941 as the cause of highly mortal ataxic neuropathy in farmed foxes fed with raw carp.

 It is also known as the cause of cerebrocortical necrosis of cattle and polioencephalomalasia of sheep eating thiaminase containing plants.

 It was once causing economical losses in raising fisheries, e.g. in yellowtail fed raw anchovy as a sole feed for a certain period, and also in sea bream and rainbow trout.
 The same problem is being studied in a natural food chain system.

 The larvae of a wild silk worm Anaphe venata are being consumed in a rain forest district of Nigeria as a supplemental protein nutrition, and the heat-resistant thiaminase in it is causing an acute seasonal cerebellar ataxia named African seasonal ataxia or Nigerian seasonal ataxia.

 In 1860–61, Burke and Wills were the first Europeans to cross Australia south to north; on their return they subsisted primarily on raw nardoo-fern.
 It is possible that this led to their death due to the extremely high levels of thiaminase contained in nardoo.
 The Aborigines prepared nardoo by soaking the sporocarps in water for at least a day to avoid the effects of thiamine deficiency that would result from ingesting the leaves raw.
 In the explorers' journals they noted many symptoms of thiamine deficiency, so it is thought that they did not soak the nardoo long enough.
 Eventually thiamine deficiency could have led to their demise.
 It is noteworthy to mention that there are several other hypotheses regarding what may have killed Burke and Wills and it is widely disagreed upon by historians and scientists alike.